nomardt/nomardt/README.md

 ### 👋, I'm a professional no one.

-So even a bit overqualified to replace you
+So even a bit overqualified to replace you!

 Current BinaryBears.Junior member (junior CTF academic team at MTUCI)